muldjord/occurity/README.md

 ```
 $ sudo fdisk -l
 ```
 WARNING!!!
 Make absolutely sure you know what you are doing at this point!
-If you use the wrong device note in the following commands you have a risk of rendering your entire system unusable!
+If you use the wrong device node in the following commands you have a risk of rendering your entire system unusable!
 I am not responsible if you end up flashing the image to the wrong device!

 When you are 100% sure you have the correct base device node for your SDCard, run the following command to flash the image to the SDCard:
 ```